In the previous part of this lesson on charts, you saw how to format a chart with various dialogue boxes.

 To add an Axis title in Excel 2007 and 2010, click on Primary Horizontal Axis Title.
 From the sub menu, click Title Below Axis.

-In Excel 2013, select Primary Horizontal on the Axis Titles menu of Add Chart Elements:
+In Excel 2013 and 2016, select Primary Horizontal on the Axis Titles menu of Add Chart Elements:

 When you click Title Below Axis or Primary Horizontal, a new title will be added to the chart:

 Highlight the default text, and type your own:

 Click away from the chart to see what it looks like:

 We now have some explanation for what the numbers represent.
 You can add a Vertical Axis, as well.
 Click on Primary Vertical Axis Title and see how it works.

 At the moment, our Legend is on the right of the chart.
 But you can move this.
 Click the Legend item on the Layout panel to see the various options: